dalenguyen/firebase-wordpress-docs/docs/database/save-data-realtime-firestore.rst

         gender: string
     }

+The `createdAt` field will be added automatically for sorting purpose.

 From that you can create a sample form in Contact tab.
 The hidden fields are important.

 + [hidden collectionName "users"]  -> collection name is users.